IEEE Size

 Tire sizes follow a standardized alphanumeric code on the sidewall.
 For example: P215/65R15 95H.

-5. Standard bed size chart.
+5. Standard bed size.

 Bed sizes follow regional standardization, with North American dimensions differing significantly from European and Asian measurements.
 Understanding these standards requires examining both historical precedents and practical considerations that shape today's sizing conventions.